 Decades ago making pasta was a regular activity in Hungary.
 Though the first pasta factory was already estbalished in Pest in 1859, housewives of the good old days rather grabbed their rolling pins to make their own noodles instead of choosing store-bought products.

 Making your own noodles is not a big deal, especially if you have a pasta maker/roller.
-If you can’t or don’t want to roll out the dough with a rolling pin, feel free to use a machine, the result will be the same (and you won’t be condemned 🙂 ).
+If you can’t or don’t want to roll out the dough with a rolling pin, feel free to use a machine, the result will be the same.

 - 1 carrot